The Markoff and Lagrange spectra on the Hecke group H4: A bound of Hall's Ray

-The authors wish to thank Byungchul Cha for helpful discussions.
-The research was supported by the National Research Foundation of Korea (NRF-2018R1A2B6001624).
-D. S. was also supported by the National Research Foundation of Korea (NRF-2020R1A2C1A01011543).
+The authors would like to thank the anonymous referee for careful reading and helpful comments.
+They also thank Byungchul Cha for helpful discussions and comments, and Mauro Artigiani and Luca Marchese for drawing their attention to reference [1].
+D.K. was supported by the National Research Foundation of Korea (NRF-2018R1A2B6001624, RS-2023-00245719) and D.S. was supported by the National Research Foundation of Korea (NRF-2020R1A2C1A01011543).